NaroaCS/AutonomousBicycleSimulation/docs/docs/Developers/intro.md

 ## Geospatial data
 The geospatial information is provided by the <code>geospatial data</code> module, which contains a) the road graph, b) buildings data, and c) geospatial indexing system.
 Among these, only the road graph is strictly necessary to perform the simulation.
 Buildings data is optional, as it is used to generate users' origin and destination locations inside the buildings.
 This process yields realistic locations and avoids geographical obstacles such as highways or rivers.
 The geospatial indexing system is also optional, as it is used for the demand prediction and rebalancing manager, explained more in detail in <code>Demand Prediction</code> and <code>Rebalancing</code>.

-Geospatial data was obtained using OpenStreetMap **[OpenStreetMap](https://www.openstreetmap.org/)** services.
+Geospatial data was obtained using **[OpenStreetMap](https://www.openstreetmap.org/)** services.
 Given the bounding box of the city under study, OpenStreetMap <code>highway</code> tag is queried, downloaded, and converted into a directed and weighted graph, denoted as road network from this point onward.

 ## Routing Manager
 The routing manager is in charge of choosing the most appropriate route (usually the shortest path) to transport people and vehicles around the urban space.
 This is a critical service and needs to be computed fast and with high resolution to yield results as close to reality.
 For the task of routing in road networks, an optimized fork **[fork](https://github.com/imartinezl/pandana.git)** of the **[Pandana](http://udst.github.io/pandana/)** Python library was implemented, as it uses contraction hierarchies (CH) to calculate super-fast travel accessibility metrics and shortest paths.
 The numerical code is in C++.